Melvyn Bragg

-Earlier in his career, Bragg worked for the BBC in various roles including presenter, a connection that resumed in 1988 when he began to host Start the Week on Radio 4.
-After his ennoblement in 1998, he switched to presenting the new In Our Time, an academic discussion radio programme, which has run to over 900 broadcast editions and is a popular podcast.
-He was Chancellor of the University of Leeds from 1999 until 2017.
+Earlier in his career, Bragg worked for the BBC in various roles including presenter, a connection that resumed in 1988 when he began to host Start the Week on BBC Radio 4.
+After his ennoblement in 1998, he switched to presenting the new In Our Time, an academic discussion radio programme, which has run to more than one thousand broadcast editions and is also a podcast.
+He served as Chancellor of the University of Leeds from 1999 until 2017.

+In September 2025, Bragg announced that he would step down from hosting In Our Time.

 Early life

-Bragg was born on 6 October 1939 in Carlisle, the son of Stanley Bragg, a stock keeper turned publican, and Mary Ethel (née Park), who worked alongside her husband in the pub.
-Both the Braggs and Parks- both families of Cumberland- were agricultural labourers, also working at collieries and in domestic service.
+Bragg was born on 6 October 1939 in Carlisle and was raised in Wigton, Cumberland, the son of Stanley Bragg, a stock keeper turned publican, and Mary Ethel (née Park), who worked alongside her husband in the pub.
+Both the Braggs and Parks, Cumberland families, were agricultural labourers, also working at collieries and in domestic service.
 He was given the name Melvyn by his mother after she saw the actor Melvyn Douglas at a local cinema.
-He was raised in the small town of Wigton, where he attended the Wigton primary school and later The Nelson Thomlinson School, where he was Head Boy.
+He was raised in the small town of Wigton, where he attended the Wigton primary school and later The Nelson Thomlinson Grammar School, where he was Head Boy.
 He was an only child, born a year after his parents married.
 His father was away from home serving with the Royal Air Force for four years during the war.
 His upbringing and childhood experiences were typical of the working-class environment of that era.

 When he was a child, he was led to believe that his mother's foster mother was his maternal grandmother.
 His grandmother had been forced to leave the town owing to the stigma of her daughter being born illegitimately.
 From the age of 8 until he left for university, his family home was above a pub in Wigton, the Black-A-Moor Hotel, of which his father had become the landlord.
-Into his teens he was a member of the Scouts and played rugby in his school's first team.
+Into his teens he was a member of the Boy Scouts and played rugby in his school's first team.
 Encouraged by a teacher who had recognised his work ethic, Bragg was one of an increasing number of working-class teenagers of the era being given a path to university through the grammar school system.
-He read Modern History at Oxford University, in the late 1950s and early 1960s.
+He studied Modern History at Wadham College, Oxford, in the late 1950s and early 1960s.